 TV: Solution to insufficient stroke rehabilitation has to come from and by decision makers, in other words politicians, who regulate our healthcare system.
 Hospital districts and municipalities too have key role, while responsibility to arrange rehabilitation lies on to them.
 Therefore, we strive to educate, inform and influence decision makers and public service providers at all levels of the system, starting from very up from the Parliament.
 In the Parliament we have our own "spearhead", the Brain - group, in which we have members from every acting political party.
 The most powerful argument we can use while influencing decision makers is money.
 Stroke is third the most costly NCD in our country.
-This expenditure could lowered point out that timely, efficient stroke rehabilitation alone by targeting rehabilitation correctly.
-Having said this, I have to stress that we also do work of stroke, stroke symptoms, living with stroke and legal rights of stroke survivors.
+This expenditure could lowered said this, I have to stress that we also do work of stroke, stroke symptoms, living with stroke and legal rights of stroke survivors.